 “Blessed are those who hunger and thirst for righteousness, for they shall be filled.”
-Matthew 5:6
+(Matthew 5:6, N.K.J.V.)

 I take no pleasure in reporting that a high percentage of professing Christians are only interested in living righteously enough to keep God from getting too ticked off at them.
 The time they spend in prayer is minimal.
 Their Bible study is barely a blip on the radar.
 They attend church only if all the planets align and nothing else comes up.
 They give sparingly and many times even begrudge that (2 Corinthians 9:6-7).
 They’ve never witnessed to anyone in their lives.

-Christian, when you are obsessively hungering and thirsting after righteousness, when righteousness is what you are chasing in life, you won’t have to be goaded into coming to church.
+Christian, when you are obsessively hungering and thirsting after righteousness — when righteousness is what you are chasing in life — you won’t have to be goaded into coming to church.
 You won’t have to be begged to pray.
 Your pastor won’t have to chide you into Bible study.
 It won’t take a ten-sermon series on stewardship to get you to give generously.
 You won’t have to be coerced into telling others about Jesus and inviting them to church.
 All of that will come as naturally to you as breathing.
 It will flow effortlessly out of your hungering and thirsting for righteousness.
-1 John 2:29 describes this as “practicing” righteousness: “If you know that He (God) is righteous, you know that everyone who practices righteousness is born of Him” (1 John 5:1; John 3:1-8).
+1 John 2:29 describes this as “practicing” righteousness:

 So, Christian, how hungry are you?
-How thirsty?
+How thirsty are you?
 Are you burdened enough about righteousness to do some repenting?
 Will you commit to moving up to a higher level of practicing righteousness in your daily life?
 When you get hungry and thirsty enough to actually make some changes in how you conduct yourself, you’ll find Jesus standing ready to help you.
 He’ll be right there with the never-ending buffet and bottomless well.
-You will be filled, no doubt about that.
+Yes, you will be filled, no doubt about that.
 But never forget that no one can be filled who is already full enough to suit them.